by Andrea M. Darcy

 **If you in any way suspect that your lack of identity is connected to childhood trauma, then definitely seek support.
 Things like child sexual abuse can fracture our sense of self in profound ways we need support to navigate.
 But therapies like CBT, dialectical behavioural therapy, and schema therapy can do wonders to help us re-centre.

 Ready to discover your true self?
-We connect you with London’s top talk therapists.
+Harley Therapy clinics connect you with London’s top talk therapists.
 Not in London or the UK?
-Our booking site means you can now talk to registered, helpful Skype therapists no matter where you live.
+Try the Harley Therapy Platofrm where you can talk online with registered, helpful therapists no matter where you live, or your budget.